CopterExpress/clover/docs/en/assemble_3.md

 1. Turn the transmitter ON

-    Make sure ppm in the RX Setup menu is disabled ([section "No communications with the flight controller"](radioerrors.md))
+    Make sure PPM in the RX Setup menu is disabled ([section "No communications with the flight controller"](radioerrors.md))

     In point 3, select “RX setup” > “PPM OUTPUT” > “Off”.